Case Studies:

 Social

 The area is rather wealthy and there are no direct impacts on the poor.
-Minimum area is 2 ha, so in theory it should benefit smallholders, but it is more likely to benefit wealthy landowners with second homes in the area.
+Minimum area is two hectares, so in theory it should benefit smallholders, but it is more likely to benefit wealthy landowners with second homes in the area.

 Legislation Issues

 The company pays very little for the water extraction rights (Canon de Agua).
-Some people argue that it is only fair that they should pay additional money for the environmental service but even that is not enough.
-This situation will change with the application of the new Water Fees law (Canon del Agua), approved in 2006.
-However, investments from companies like Florida ICE&FARM in PES will be recognised when they have to pay the new fees.
+Some people argue that it is only fair they should pay additional money for the Environmental Service (ES) but even that is not enough.
+This situation will change with the application of the new Water Fees Law (Canon del Agua), approved in 2006.
+However, investments from companies like Florida Ice & Farm in PES will be recognised when they have to pay the new fees.

 Monitoring